islammarcelo/movieapptask/README.md

 # movieapptask
-Flutter application views movies and its movie details , I developed the app by bloc pattern
+Flutter application views movies and its movie details , I developed the app by Bloc pattern

 ## Deeplinks